Slot Machine Paylines

-All slot games must have at least one single payline, without paylines slots would not be slots.
+Slot Machine Paylines can be found in All slot machines must have at least one single payline, without paylines slots would not be slots machines.
 Slots on our site have a different number of paylines.
-To make it easier for you to find slots with the number of paylines you're looking for we have grouped our slots by the number of paylines that they have.
+To make it easier for you to find slots with the number of paylines you're looking for.
+We have grouped our slots by their slot machine paylines.

-On free slots 4u we have 4 fun fruit machines that all have just 1 payline.
-Fewer paylines doesn't mean fewer features, all of our fruit machines have other bonus features.Play 1 Payline Slots
+On free slots 4u, we have 4 fun fruit machines that all have just 1 payline.
+Fewer paylines doesn't mean fewer features.
+All of our fruit machines have other bonus features.Play 1 Payline Slots

-If you're looking for slots with 3 paylines we have 3 free slots with 3 paylines, all are 3 reel slots.Play 3 Payline Slots
+If you're looking for slots with 3 paylines.
+We have 3 free slots with 3 paylines, all are 3 reel slots.Play 3 Payline Slots

-We have 5 free slots that have 5 paylines and all have 3 reels, some of them have bonus features.Play 5 Payline Slots
+We have 5 free slots that have 5 paylines and all have 3 reels.
+Some of them have bonus features.Play 5 Payline Slots

 What Are Paylines In Slots

-If you draw a line across the symbols along the middle row, that is normally payline number 1.
+If you draw a line across the symbols along the middle row.
+That is normally payline number 1.
 This is the first payline that the old slot machines (also known as classic slots) had.

-A single payline slot is commonly found to be a classic slot or a fruit machine, as these types of slots generally only have 1 payline.
+A single payline slot is commonly found to be a classic slot or a fruit machine.
+As these types of slots generally only have 1 payline.

-Over time, more paylines were added as slot machines became more sophisticated.
+Over time, more slot machine paylines were added as slot machines became more sophisticated.
 Payline 2 and 3 came about by drawing a line across all the symbols on the top row and another line on the bottom row.

 There are also diagonal lines, and lines that are not in a straight line at all.
 With paylines that form various different shapes on the reels; some look like the letters W, V, and M as well as other odd patterns.
-Including some that look like a heart beat monitor.
+Including some that look like a heartbeat monitor.

 As you can see from above, our games come in different variations of 3, 5, 9, 12, 15, 20, 25, and 30 paylines.